julianlatasa/Qliksense.Extension.amWaterfall/README.md

 ## How to use
 At the moment, transfer the amWaterfall.js, amWaterfall.qext, wbFolder.wbl files to your extension folder.

 I've included some default 'synthetic' dimensions and expressions that should help you understand how dimensions and measures are used in the chart.
 If you don't know how the valuelist & pick & match functions work, especially in relation to synthetic dimensions there is a post [here](https://community.qlik.com/blogs/qlikviewdesignblog/2013/07/01/valuelist-for-those-tricky-situations) by Alexander Karlsson explaining valuelist together with an IF statement.
-The pick(match()) setup is another structure if doing the same thing the If structure does in this case.
+The pick(match()) structure does the same thing as the if sentence in this case.
+Where instead of having case1 = statement1, return mes1.. case2 = statement2, return mes2.
+The structure is more case1,case2,..statement1,statement2..mes1,mes2...

 ## Known issues
 * The axis rotation API settings doesn't seem to work if you rotate the whole graph via the rotate graph setting.